-What is the relationship between Omega 3 and fish oil, which fish contain Omega 3?
-In fact, Omega 3 is found in almost everything, not only in fish, but what created the myth of using Omega 3 for our health is, in the 1970s, scientists looked at why Eskimos do not have heart attacks, do not have stroke and paraysis, do not have an infarction, why they live long and healthy, and when they examine what they eat, they found fatty acids.
-They saw that they had a fatty fish-based diet and discovered a substance found in abundance in these foods, Omega 3!
+In fact, Omega 3 is found in almost everything, not only in fish, but the myth of using Omega 3 for our health is created in the 1970s by scientists exploring why Eskimos do not have heart attacks, strokes, paraysis, infarctions, why they live long and healthy, and when they examine their daily nutrition, they found fatty acids.
+Finally scientists noticed that they had a fatty fish based diet, and discovered a substance found in abundance in these foods, Omega 3!
 All fish, not just arctic fish, have Omega 3, but cold sea fish produce more oil and Omega 3 to protect themselves against the cold, like an antifreeze.

-It prevents the "arrhythmia" that may occur in the heart, that is, the irregularities of the heart,
+It prevents the "arrhythmia" that may occur in the heart, corrects the irregularities of the heart,

 It dilutes the blood and provides protection against cardiovascular diseases,